ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 citation      "CertificateNo"
 citation      "Date"

-Now, I'll move sort the source fields from the citation fields.
-(This is optional)
+Now, I'll move the source fields to the top and the citation fields to the bottom.

 source         "Repository"
 source         "RepositoryLoc"